VEX Robotics: VEX AI

-VEX Robotics World Championship
+GRSF VEX Robotics World Championship

-The VEX Robotics World Championship brings together qualifying teams from the two VEX Robotics programs: the VEX IQ Challenge, VEX Robotics Competition, with the VEX AI Competition bringing the number to three in 2022.
+The GRSF VEX Robotics World Championship brings together qualifying teams from three VEX Robotics programs: the VEX IQ Challenge, VEX V5 Robotics Competition, and VEX AI Competition since 2022.
 The championship is an international celebration of the robotics community and a final tournament to crown the VEX World Champions in each league.
-The 2021–25 championships are/were scheduled to be held in Dallas, Texas.
+The 2021–25 championships were scheduled to be held in Dallas, Texas, with the 2026 championship taking place in St Louis, Missouri.

-The current title of VEX Robotics World Champions is held by team 6767X and team 9123A.

 A one-hour special version of the 2016 VEX Robotics World Championship aired on ESPN2 in June 2016.
 CBS aired a one-hour special version of the 2017 VEX Robotics World Championship on June 11.

 During the VEX Robotics World Championship, a "Parade of Nations" is held and includes hundreds of students, often dressed in costumes, from more than thirty countries.

 The 2020 VEX Robotics World Championship was canceled due to the COVID-19 pandemic.
 On March 30, 2020, VEX Robotics and the REC Foundation announced they would host the first-ever VEX Robotics Virtual World Celebration on April 25, 2020.
 The event celebrated the accomplishments of all teams and revealed the 2020–21 VEX Robotics Competition and VEX IQ Challenge.
 During this event, VEX Robotics and the REC Foundation also hosted a Fantasy Robotics simulation for all levels in the VEX Robotics Program, using statistics from state and qualifying tournaments.
 On January 20, 2021, the REC Foundation along with VEX Robotics announced that due to the COVID-19 pandemic the 2021 VEX World Championships would be modified to an online fully remote tournament and would also include remote skills matches.